-Per the Historic Preservation Plan (HPP) for AFRH-W, completed in 2007, AFRH is in the process of finalizing a comprehensive Historic Preservation Maintenance Program (HPMP) for the contributing built resources at the AFRH-W campus.
-The HPMP provides the foundation for a proactive maintenance program, which will be launched in FY2012.
+Per the Historic Preservation Plan (HPP) for AFRH-W, completed in 2007, AFRH completed a comprehensive HPMP for the contributing built resources at the AFRH-W campus.
+The HPMP provides the foundation for a proactive maintenance program, which was launched in FY2012.
 In addition to the monitoring activities discussed above, this program outlines SOPs for cyclical maintenance activities, emergency maintenance activities, and daily maintenance activities.
-The HPMP ensures AFRH's efforts to protect historic properties.

-Capital Improvement Plan (FY2011-21)
+Capital Improvement Plan (FY2011-21) and Master Landscape Plan (2012)

 In FY2011 AFRH drafted a ten-year Capital Improvement Plan (CIP) for both the AFRH-G and AFRH-W campuses.
 The CIP captures all anticipated capital improvements through FY2021, and proposes each project as part of a broader agency program or goal.
-Historic Preservation and Stabilization is one of five agency programs that will be supported and implemented through these capital improvements, and accounts for 8 (17%) of the 47 projects proposed for AFRH-W. In addition to the proposed capital improvements specifically for protection, stabilization, and rehabilitation of historic properties, the CR Manager reviewed all projects for consistency with historic preservation goals and compliance with relevant historic preservation regulations.
+Historic Preservation and Stabilization is one of five agency programs that will be supported and implemented through these capital improvements, and accounts for 9 (21%) of the 43 projects proposed for AFRH-W. In addition to the proposed capital improvements specifically for protection, stabilization, and rehabilitation of historic properties, the AFRH CR Manager reviewed all projects for consistency with historic preservation goals and compliance with relevant historic preservation regulations.

 The CR Manager participated in all phases of the preparation of the CIP and was engaged throughout the planning and drafting processes.
-Thus the stewardship of historic properties is an integral part of the ten-year plan.
+In assistance to the FPO, the CR Manager's scope of consulting activities specifies partial drafting and complete review of the CIP.
+Thus the stewardship of historic properties is an integral part of the ten-year plan as it was created and is updated.